PennyLaneAI/pennylane/doc/introduction/measurements.rst

 Counts
 ------

-To avoid dealing with long arrays for the larger numbers of shots, one can run :func:`~pennylane.counts` rather than :func:`~pennylane.sample`.
+To avoid dealing with long arrays for the larger numbers of shots, one can use :func:`~pennylane.counts` rather than :func:`~pennylane.sample`.
 This performs the same measurement as sampling, but returns a dictionary containing the possible measurement outcomes and the number of occurrences for each, rather than a list of all outcomes.